ppboyy/networkslabs/networks_lab2-master/CHECKOFF.md

     min_level: int
     max_level: int
 }

+All pokemons within the range will be deleted in Redis database.

 ## Future Improvements
 Currently, the server may be under low load due to the limited amount of data in the database and the small number of client requests.
 However, as the database expands and server traffic increases, implementing caching can significantly improve performance and efficiency.
 For example, we can cache the common queries such as "/pokemon?sortBy=name" to avoid recomputation and speeds up repeated requests and set a short TTL to ensure data freshness.

 Furthermore, instead of fetching all pokemons and sorting in python, we can try to perform sorting and filtering directly in Redis if possible.
-This will definitely speed up the fetching process.
+This will speed up the fetching process.